nambroa/interview-form3/README.md

   This method will also return error information in case anything went wrong (like an invalid ID or Version).

 ## Considerations
-- I am new to Go and this is my first real project.
+- I am new to Go.
 - The tests are made to execute by running `docker-compose up`.
 There is a dependency to this in the constants file.
   Specifically in the constant [fake-api](./internal/constants.go).
 This should be changed if you want to migrate the tests to run locally.
   - This `fake-api` matches the hostname of the `accountapi` service in the [docker-compose.yml](docker-compose.yml) file.